maldonadojsm/MusicGenreClassifier/README.md

 ## Introduction

 I've come across many people that have difficulties determining the music genre of a song when compared to identifying song names/artists.
 I built Scriabin to alleviate people of this stress.
-More specifically, I constructed a Convolutional Neural Network that ingests the <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum"> Mel-frequency cepstrum coefficients </a> of audio snippets of songs which then returns a music genre prediction.
+More specifically, I constructed a Convolutional Neural Network using **Tensorflow & Keras** that ingests the <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum"> Mel-frequency cepstrum coefficients </a> of audio snippets of songs which then returns a music genre prediction.
 The prediction is based on 10 possible genres (Blue, Classical, Country, Disco, Hip Hop, Jazz, Metal, Reggae and Rock).
 More importantly, my model exceeds <a href="https://arxiv.org/abs/1802.09697"> human accuracy</a> by 12%.

 ## The Dataset